nickserv/danamccurdy.com/_posts/2019-05-28-little-awakenings.md

 title: Little Awakenings
 image: 'https://i.imgur.com/hpiFyVg.jpg'
 ---
-More and more these days,
+More and more,
-I find myself thinking about what it's like to awaken to the present moment.
+my mind is filled with thoughts about awakening to the present moment.

 And then,
 when I notice I am thinking,
-I stop,
+I stop, and let myself awaken
-and awaken to the present moment.
+to the present moment.